The Best Term Life Insurance Companies

 Because life insurance is so personal, it’s important to choose a provider with robust features that let you tailor your coverage to your needs.
 In policy terms, this means the ability to choose an appropriate term length, comprehensive coverage, and add-ons that protect against the contingencies you’re worried about.
 Some companies also offer certain “living benefits,” which can add value to your policy even if you never need to access its death benefit.

 Life insurance add-ons (known as “riders”) can make your policy extra flexible and increase your financial security.
-Some protect you in the event that you’re unable to pay your premiums: the Waiver of Premium rider, for example, forgives your payments if you become permanently ill or disabled and can no longer work.
+Some protect you in the event that you’re unable to pay your premiums: The Waiver of Premium rider, for example, forgives your payments if you become permanently ill or disabled and can no longer work.
 Some, like the Spouse Insurance rider and the Child Term rider, allow to you extend coverage to your family members for a small fee.
-Yet others, like the Family Income Benefit rider, alter the disbursement of your death benefit so that it best supports your beneficiaries.

 Some riders can be considered “living benefits” — in other words, they may be valuable to you while you’re still alive.
 As financial advisor Gordon Conwell puts it, “you don’t have to die to get benefits from your life insurance policy anymore.”

-Because life insurance is so incredibly personal, there’s no way we could evaluate which is the cheapest — it falls to you to shop around for the best premium prices when choosing a policy.
+Because life insurance is so incredibly personal, there’s no way we could evaluate which is the cheapest — you’ll need to shop around for the best premium prices when choosing a policy.
 Carriers price their policies according to a variety of risk factors, which differ from company to company.
 They all take into account things like age, physical build, medical history, heredity, driving record, and “risky” hobbies (BASE jumping, anyone?).

-While these prices certainly aren’t prescriptive, there is one clear takeaway from our quote experiment: While some companies will cut you a better deal, the best way to save is by reducing your “risk factor” as much as possible.
+While these prices certainly are a small sample, there is one clear takeaway from our quote experiment: While some companies will cut you a better deal, the best way to save is by reducing your “risk factor” as much as possible.
 Within any given group, prices varied only slightly from company to company — but they doubled in every smoker/non-smoker comparison.
 In order to get the best price possible, take steps to minimize your risk factors prior to your initial medical exam.
-We discuss some tips and tricks for exam prep below.

 You don’t have to take our word for it — State Farm has held the highest customer satisfaction rating for four years running, according to J.D.
 Power’s 2017 survey.
 We take these customer rankings into strong consideration: When it comes to a product as personal and weighty as life insurance, you want to find a provider that offers great coverage and makes the insurance process go as smoothly as possible.

-Of course, State Farm’s financial strength and customer satisfaction are only possible as a result of great insurance offerings.
-This company’s success is built on comprehensive life insurance that can be tailored to just about anyone.
-State Farm offers a wide range of term lengths — it’s the only company we looked at that starts at just five years of coverage — with guaranteed renewal through age 95.
+State Farm is the only company we looked at that starts at just five years of coverage — with guaranteed renewal through age 95.
 It also allows you to convert your term policy to a permanent one through age 75, “regardless of health” (meaning no second medical exam).
-Terms between 10 and 30 can only be bought in increments of ten years, which does limit flexibility.
+Terms between 10 and 30 years can only be bought in increments of 10 years, which does limit flexibility.
 However, a 20-year policy, which State Farm offers, remains the most popular option and “will do the job for 90%+ of Americans,” according to one life insurance expert.

 The biggest drawback to State Farm’s term life insurance is that it doesn’t offer an Accelerated Death Benefit rider for terminally ill policyholders.
 While the relative merits of this particular rider can be debated (using it automatically depletes the death benefit amount for your beneficiaries), State Farm stands out as the only provider that doesn’t offer it.
 That said, the company does offer the Critical Illness rider, which can be used to mitigate some medical costs.

-TIAA also offers a broad range of term limits: from 10 to 30 years in five-year increments (the lone exception is the 25-year term).
-Coupled with the company’s generous conversion policies, this means you could theoretically purchase a 30-year term policy when you first learn that you’re going to be a parent (say at age 30), and secure a sizable benefit at an affordable and stable premium.
+Paired with TIAA’s broad range of term limits (from 10-30 years in 5-year increments), you could theoretically purchase a 30-year term policy when you first learn that you’re going to be a parent (say at age 30), and secure a sizable benefit at an affordable and stable premium.
 Then, even if you develop a chronic illness in year 30, you’ll still be able to convert your term policy to any of TIAA’s permanent life products.

 The industry rule of thumb is to multiply your annual income by 10, but that’s not a very precise method for calculating something so important.
 Our insurance guru, Tony Steuer, recommends following something called the economic life cycle theory of planning.
 This theory claims that the earnings-multiple method is insufficient for planning how your family’s finances are going to pan out over the long run.
 You don’t have to buy insurance to provide for a luxury future, you just want to provide for a steady continuation of your family’s quality of life.